cwooyoon/cwooyoon.github.io/index.md

 **Changwoo Yoon** is a **_principal researcher_** and **_AI special fellow_** of [ETRI](https://www.etri.re.kr/kor/main/main.etri) (Korean government-funded national research institute).

 He received Ph.D. degree in Computer & Information Science & Engineering from University of Florida, US, in 2005.
-Currently he is senior researcher at ETRI and  professor at UST.
+Currently he is principal researcher at ETRI and  professor at UST.

 He has a broad technical background in Artificial Intelligence, Wearable computing, Cloud computing and IPTV.